btcpayserver/magento2-plugin/README.md

 You can talk to Wouter Samaey on the BTCPay Server Mattermost #development channel or if you prefer professional paid support, you can contact Storefront at info@storefront.be.

-If this module powers your business, consider getting paid support (we did build this module for free) and also donate to the development of BTCPay Server at https://btcpayserver.org/#makeADonation
+If this module powers your business, consider getting paid support and also donate to the development of BTCPay Server at https://btcpayserver.org/#makeADonation